 While it is true, as stated by our Lord, that the Kingdom of God cometh not-does not make its first appearance-with outward show, in due time it is to be made manifest to all by outward, visible and unmistakable signs.
 When fully set up, the Kingdom of God will be of two parts, a spiritual or heavenly phase and an earthly or human phase.
 The spiritual will always be invisible to men, as those composing it will be of the divine, spiritual nature, which no man hath seen nor can see (1 Tim.
-6: 16; John 1: 18); yet its presence and power will be mightily manifested, chiefly through its human representatives, who will constitute the earthly phase of the Kingdom of God.
+6:16; John 1:18); yet its presence and power will be mightily manifested, chiefly through its human representatives, who will constitute the earthly phase of the Kingdom of God.

 Those who will constitute the spiritual phase of the kingdom are the overcoming saints of the Gospel age-the Christ, head and body-glorified.
 Their resurrection and exaltation to power precedes that of all others, because through this class all others are to be blessed.
 (Heb.
-11: 39, 40) Theirs is the first resurrection.
-(Rev. 20: 5) The great work before this glorious anointed company-the Christ-
+11:39, 40.)
+Theirs is the first resurrection.
+(Rev. 20:5.)
+The great work before this glorious anointed company-the

 ^{}In this verse the words "But the rest of the dead lived not again until the thousand years were finished" are spurious.
-They are not found in the oldest and most reliable Greek MSS, the Sinaitic, Vatican Nos.
+They are not found in the oldest and most reliable Greek MSS., the Sinaitic, Vatican Nos.
 1209 and 1160, nor the Syriac MS. We must remember that many passages found in the modern copies are additions which do not properly belong to the Bible.
 Since commanded not to add to the Word of God, it is our duty to repudiate such additions as soon as their spurious character is established.
-The words indicated probably crept into the text by accident, in the fifth century; for no MS of earlier date (either Greek or Syriac) contains this clause.
-It was probably at first merely a marginal comment made by a reader, expressive (Continued on page 289)
+The words indicated probably crept into the text by accident, in the fifth century; for no MS. of earlier date (either Greek or Syriac) contains this clause.
+It was probably at first merely a marginal comment made by a reader, expressive of his thought upon the

-necessitates their exaltation to the divine nature: no other than divine power could accomplish it.
-Theirs is a work pertaining not only to this world, but to all things in heaven and in earth-among spiritual as well as among human beings.
-Matt.
-28: 18; Col. 1: 20; Eph.
-1: 10; Phil.
-2: 10; 1 Cor.
-6: 3
+Christ-necessitates their exaltation to the divine nature: no other than divine power could accomplish it.
+Theirs is a work pertaining not only to this world, but to all things in heaven and in earth-among spiritual as well as among human beings.-Matt.
+28:18; Col. 1:20; Eph.
+1:10; Phil.
+2:10; I Cor.
+6:3.

 The work of the earthly phase of the Kingdom of God will be confined to this world and to humanity.
-And those so highly honored as to have a share in it will be the most exalted and honored of God among men.
-These are the class referred to in Chapter VIII (page 145), whose judgment

-(Continued from pg.
-288) of his thought upon the text, and copied into the body of the text by some subsequent transcriber who failed to distinguish between the text and the comment.
+And those so highly honored as to have a share in it will be the most text, and copied into the body of the text by some subsequent transcriber who failed to distinguish between the text and the comment.

 However, the repudiation of this clause is not essential to the "Plan" as herein set forth; for the rest of the dead-the world at large-will not live again in the full sense, in the perfect sense that Adam lived before he sinned and came under the sentence "dying thou shalt die."
 Perfect life without weakness or dying is the only sense in which God recognizes the word life.
-From his standpoint all the world has already lost life, is dying, and might now be more properly described as dead than as alive.
-2 Cor.
-5: 14; Matt.
-8: 22
+From his standpoint all the world has already lost life, is dying, and might now be more properly described as dead than as alive.-2 Cor.
+5:14; Matt.
+8:22.